jsuarezruiz/awesome-xamarin-forms/README.md

 ## Plugins

+- [AppShortcutsPlugin](https://github.com/adenearnshaw/AppShortcutsPlugin): Dynamically add and remove shortcuts to your app's icon so the user can deep-link into your app.
 - [Battery Status](https://github.com/jamesmontemagno/BatteryPlugin): Get battery level, how it is getting charge, and events.
 - [Connectivity](https://github.com/jamesmontemagno/ConnectivityPlugin): See if device is connected to the internet and through what connection type.
 - [Contacts](https://github.com/jamesmontemagno/ContactsPlugin): Currently in Alpha to gather and query contacts.